Get an annual AARP membership for only $12. Limited time offer.

 Packing Up

-Once all the decisions have been made, everything you’re taking with you needs to be packed up and transported to your new place—while everything else needs to be gotten rid of in whatever manner you’ve decided.
+Once all the decisions have been made, everything you’re taking with you needs to be packed up and transported to your new place — while everything else needs to be disposed of in whatever manner you’ve decided.
 If you can, get those same family and friends to pack everything up into boxes, load it onto the moving truck, etc. If you have the money, you can also hire professional movers.
-There are some who specialize in helping seniors and can make the process easier.
+Some movers specialize in helping seniors and can make the process easier.

 Long Distance Moving Options

-If you’re moving to another state, then you may need to hire long distance movers.
+If you’re moving to another state, you may need to hire long-distance movers.
 This can be more expensive.
-If you are planning on putting some of your things in storage, then it might be easier to rent a storage facility in your current location instead of where you’re moving to, in order to limit the amount that needs to be transported.
+If you are planning on putting some of your things in storage, it might be easier to rent a storage facility in your current location instead of where you’re moving to limit the amount that needs to be transported.

 Certain companies, such as Pods, provide flexible long distance moving options that can be helpful.
 You rent a portable storage container and have either your family or hired professionals pack it up with whatever you're transporting.
 Then, the company will send someone to drive the container to your new location and drop it off a few days later.
 Your family can then unpack the container at your leisure and, once it's empty, schedule a day and time for it to be picked up.
 Depending on your situation, this can be a cheaper and more convenient way of getting your things to where they need to be.